 - Side-impact collisions are especially harmful to child passengers.

 - Deaths to kids from side-impact collisions have steadily increased from 20% to 31% to 51% in the last twenty years due to speeding and SUVs being used as a primary method of child transport for families.

 To recap, many of these particular traffic accidents arise from distracted driving.
 But who knows what the real numbers are since few people report themselves or accept personal responsibility once they have lawyered up.

 What are Some Important City of Los Angeles T-Bone Accident Statistics?

 Los Angeles City is made up of many child cities.
 For example, you'll see the City of Los Angeles police cruisers patrolling Venice Beach and even the eastern parts of Marina del Rey.
-So L.A. has a fascinating conglomeration of cities buttressed against unincorporated and other municipalities of Los Angeles County, CA. Most of the below traffic datasets come from reports handed over to the CHP, so not every reported intersection accident is available unless via public records requests to the local agencies themselves.
+So L.A. has a fascinating conglomeration of cities buttressed against unincorporated and other Los Angeles County municipalities, CA. Most of the below traffic datasets come from reports handed over to the CHP.
+Not every reported intersection accident is available unless via public records requests to the local agencies themselves.
 However, the statistical data we have compiled below should be helpful to researchers and safety analysts.

 SWTRS City of Los Angeles Intersection Accident With Injuries Data from 2017-2019 shows:

 - A total of 2,593 broadside accidents involving motor vehicles were reportedly caused at Los Angeles City intersections.

 - 0.58% = Fatal Broadside Accidents - During the above period, there were 17 fatalities.